f-droid/fdroid-website/_posts/2020-01-16-tracking-the-trackers.md

 ---
 layout: post
-title: Tracking the Trackers: using machine learning to aid ethical decisions
+title: "Tracking the Trackers: using machine learning to aid ethical decisions"
 author: "eighthave"
 ---